IncorrectM/ktPhunctions/README.md

 ```
 The value of variables will not be evaluated unless they are accessed.

+Another version that doesn't need `:` to declare identifier can be seen in the branch `feature-var-no-prefix`.
+    Be ware that `feature-var-no-prefix` is currently under estimation.

 ##### Lazy Evaluation
 By default, variables' value is evaluated only when accessed.